adamschonewille/phys408OpticalCavity/LabNotebook.md

 ![2,0](https://raw.githubusercontent.com/akshivbansal/phys408OpticalCavity/master/Images%20trying%20to%20maxmize%20power%20in%20first%20mode,%20at%20Cavity%20Length%2012.5cm%20No%20Peizo%20control/capture_20180227_111637.jpg)
 *Figure: TEM 0,1 Mode Picture*
 ![IntensityGH1,0](https://raw.githubusercontent.com/akshivbansal/phys408OpticalCavity/master/Figures/Intensity%20vs.%20X,%20GH%201,0.png)
-*Intensity clearly tracks the expected  power distribution*
+*Figure: Cross-sectional pixel analysis of the.
+Here we see that the intensity clearly tracks the expected power distribution.*

 At this distance the modes are all primarily Hermite-Gauss Polynomial solutions.